How Facebook Outs Sex Workers - Slashdot

 Breaking out my tinfoil hat (Score:2)

-Removed control setting suggested as fix (Score:2)
+Removed control setting suggested as fix (Score:3)

 "People can always control who can send them friend requests by visiting their account settings," said the spokesperson.
 "If they select 'no one,' they won't appear in others' People You May Know."